peterschmidtdk/CertStoreExporer/README.md

 **CertificateExporter** is a lightweight Windows GUI tool that helps you export certificates from the Windows Certificate Store and prepare Linux-ready TLS files with consistent naming and safe export handling.

 ### Who it's for
-Targets IT Pros and admins who need a fast, repeatable way to move certificates from Windows environments to Linux-based services (NGINX, Apache, HAProxy, etc.) or just export a certificate to a .pfx file.
+Targets IT Pros and admins who need a fast, repeatable way to move certificates from Windows environments to Linux-based services (NGINX, Apache, HAProxy, etc.).

 ### Certificate sources
 Reads certificates from: